 Born in Uzbekistan and raised in Russia, Alia Azamat Ashkenazi is a published Poet turned Award-Winning Filmmaker.
-In 2014 Alia moved to New York to pursue a career in American film industry; she won a talent-based scholarship at the New York Film Academy and graduated as a Screenwriter.
-Writer-Director with over 10 years experience, Alia also works as a Script Supervisor on narrative and commercial projects.
+Writer and Director with over 10 years experience, Alia also works as a Union Script Supervisor on narrative and commercial projects.
 In 2015 she started a Script Doctor practice and has served as a writing consultant on more than fifty film and television projects to this date.

-Alia Azamat Ashkenazi was born in Tashkent, Uzbekistan and raised in Moscow, Russia by her paternal grandmother, Soviet journalist and activist, Rano Abduraimova.
+Alia Azamat Ashkenazi was born in Tashkent, Uzbekistan and raised in Moscow, Russia by her paternal grandmother, Soviet journalist-turned-librarian, Rano Abduraimova.
 Alia was heavily involved in drama and literature club in high school and graduated as an Honors student and Valedictorian.

 Alia’s father Azamat Abduraimov is an international soccer star and a Champion of 1994 Asian Games.
 Alia's paternal grandfather Berador is the best Uzbek Goal Scorer of the 20th century, also considered the greatest football player in the history of Uzbek football.
 Born into a dynasty of elite athletes, Alia herself played junior tennis competitively and now is a vocal fitness aficionado.